 Trying to move the whole bed at once could damage it.
 The best thing to do if you have to move the bed – let’s suppose you’re moving, for instance – is to dismantle it, and then when you get to the new destination or storage space of the bed, reassemble it.
 When you put the bed back together, be sure you’ve not missed any parts and have assembled the bed correctly.
 Not doing so could affect the sturdiness of the bed.

 Oil any drawers in the bunk bed so the kids can pull and push them in or out smoothly.
 Ensure that the handles are firmly attached and that the drawers can move in and out without obstructing them.

 Clean the bed

 This should go without saying, but you’ve got to keep the bed clean.
 Polishing a wooden bed will protect the finish of the wood and keep the bed clean and elegant-looking.
-Not only this, but it will provide you with the opportunity to spot any problems with the bed or the wood and address them.
+Not only this, but it will allow you to spot any problems with the bed or the timber and address them.

 Kids love bunk beds.
 There’s a sense of adventure about slipping into one.
 You can allow kids that adventure, but you should always choose the right bed for your children.
 Be a party pooper if you have to and put the practicalities, especially safety, before the niceties, so you make the right decision.
-Then the children can have much more adventure for much longer with their bunk bed.
+Then the children can be much more adventurous with their bunk bed.